aalfiann/iSlim3/readme.md

 ### public/

 All the public files:
-* Images, CSS and JS files
+* Images, CSS and JS files which is inside a theme folder.
-* index.php
+* index.php (this is required to run the core of Slim Framework)

 ### routers/